vincent-picaud/NLS_Fit.jl/docs/src/model2fit_bestiary.md

 # `Model2Fit` bestiary

-We try to catalog all the available model here.
+We try to catalog all the available 1D models.

 ## Peak models